Connecticut General Statutes § 14-227m – DUI with Minors or Kids in the Vehicle

 In the same factual scenario as above, the woman, who is a first time offender, applies for the alcohol education program C.G.S. § 54-56g which is a diversionary program for the charge of C.G.S. § 14-227m and the accelerated rehabilitation program for the charge of C.G.S. § 53-21.
 If the woman successfully completed both programs, the charges would be dismissed, and she would have no criminal record.

-Related Offenses Defenses to Connecticut General Statutes C.G.S. § 14-227m – DUI with a Minor in a Vehicle
+Related Offenses- Connecticut General Statutes § 53-21 – Risk of Injury to a Minor

 If you are a first-time offender the best defense to the charge of C.G.S. § 14-227m or any other DUI offense is to apply for the alcohol education program which is a diversionary program that will result in dismissal of the charges if you successfully complete the program.
 Successfully gaining entry into the alcohol education program when you are charged a violation of C.G.S. § 14-227m is going to take a skilled Connecticut DUI lawyer working on your behalf.
 DUI with a minor in a car is a serious allegation, and you will need a skilled lawyer who can put a human face on the situation and give the court a good reason to grant you the diversionary program.